sporeprotocol/spore-sdk/docs/core/utilities.md

 ### isSporeScriptSupported

-Returns a boolean indicating weather if the target ScriptId exists in the SporeConfig.
+Returns a boolean indicating whether the target ScriptId exists in the SporeConfig.
 If "scriptName" is passed, it also checks whether the name of the target script matches.

 ```typescript